-- 218,367 people are being provided with shelter in 87 designated UNRWA schools across the Gaza Strip and 20,888 individuals are sheltered in seven government shelters supported by UNRWA.
-Nearly 115,000 IDPs residing with host families have been registered and reached by various shelter partners. - Shelter partners have provided household NFIs to 52,889 families and hygiene NFIs to 65,566 families since the beginning of the emergency. - On 14 August, UNRWA delivered 16 truckloads of NFIs to shelters.
+• 237,659 people are being provided with shelter in 81 designated UNRWA schools across the Gaza Strip and 28,229 individuals are sheltered in seven government shelters supported by UNRWA.
+Nearly 115,000 IDPs residing with host families have been registered and reached by various shelter partners.

+• Shelter partners have provided household NFIs to 52,889 families and hygiene NFIs to 65,566 families since the beginning of the emergency.